mahamapara/DSS-energy-change/README.md

-# DSS-energy-change
+# Impact of Academic Research On Improving UN's Sustainable Development Goal 7

-Final project for Tufts MS in Data Science Graduate Course: DS-143 Data Science for Sustainability.
+## This research was conducted for the Tufts MS in Data Science Graduate Course: DS-143 Data Science for Sustainability.

-Topic:
 Assessing impact of academic research on UN's Sustainable Development Goal (SDG) 7.